-A Read to Value is performed by first calling DoRead, followed by Reading InValue, A Write to Value is performed by Writing to InValue, followed by calling DoWrite.
+If SubPhysID is empty, a read from Value is the same as first calling DoRead, followed by Reading InValue, and a write to Value is the same as Writing to InValue, followed by calling DoWrite.

-If the SubPhysid is not empty, only the part specified by the SubPhysid will be transferred between the application and Object Data, but the whole variable will be transmitted on the network to/from the Node.
-Be careful if SubPhysId is not empty when using Value !
+If the SubPhysId is not empty, only the part specified by the SubPhysId will be transferred between the application and Object Data, but the whole variable will be transmitted on the network to/from the Node.

+Note: Be careful if SubPhysId is not empty when using Value !
 Some of the data in the object may be zero.